nortikin/sverchok/docs/nesting.rst

 ``edges_list = [(0, 1), (1, 2), (2, 3)]``

-So basically, sverchok works by using nodes to creat lists of values, then using other nodes to evaluate those lists and generate new lists.
-Eventually the results of the final list will be used to generate the final output that will be passed to the viewport with a viewer node.
+At a fundamental level sverchok works by using nodes to creat lists of values, then using other nodes to evaluate those lists and generate new lists.
+Eventually the results of the final list will be used to generate the output that will be passed to the viewport with a viewer node.

 This is why the nesting concept is fundamental in order to use Sverchok.